Guidance for companies.

 Relations with third countries

-The Audit Directive requires the registration and regulation of auditors that audit the accounts of companies from outside the EEA, which issue securities on regulated markets in the EEA (‘third country auditors’).
+The Audit Directive requires the registration and regulation of auditors that audit the accounts of companies from outside the EEA and that issue securities on regulated markets in the EEA (‘third country auditors’).

-On 19 January 2011, the European Commission issued a Decision (2011/30/EU) on the equivalence of certain third country public oversight, quality assurance and, investigation and penalty system for auditors and audit entities and a transitional period for audit activities of certain third country auditors and audit entities in the EU.
-Further details are available on the Commission website.
+The European Commission Decision (2011/30/EU), as amended by Decision (2013/288/EU) sets out a framework on the equivalence of certain third country public oversight, quality assurance and investigation and penalty systems for auditors and a transitional period for audit activities of certain third country auditors in the EU.
+A separate Decision (2013/281/EU) determines the equivalence of the United States of America on a time limited basis.
+Further details are available on the European Commission website.

 Transfer of audit working papers